mzghofrane/mzghofrane/README.md

 - ⚡ Currently practicing **Problem Solving**

-- 🤝 I’m looking for a summer internship in **Artificial Intelligence**
+- 🤝 I’m looking for a summer internship in **Data Analytics or Artificial Intelligence**

 - 👨‍💻 All of my projects are available on my  [Github](https://github.com/mzghofrane)